SEUZFY/DeT/README.md

 Delaunay triangulation and visualised using `OpenGL`.

-The algorithm is so called `Bowyer-Watson' algorithm, see [here](http://paulbourke.net/papers/triangulate/) for more details.
+The algorithm is so called [Bowyer-Watson algorithm](https://en.wikipedia.org/wiki/Bowyer%E2%80%93Watson_algorithm), see [here](http://paulbourke.net/papers/triangulate/) for more details.

 Under construction.